n-kmron/mylinux/kubernetes.md

 >
 > EXPOSE 27017

-* `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`
+* `docker build -t databasenoupoue:k8 ./databaseNOUPOUE`

-WARNING: we also need to edit the `index.html` and `nginx.conf` in the frontend to regulate the k8s format (backendNOUPOUE is not good, we need lowercase)
+WARNING: we also need to edit the `nginx.conf` in the frontend to regulate the k8s format (backendNOUPOUE is not good, we need lowercase)

-* `nano ./frontendNOUPOUE/index.html` -> change the static ip (ws://172.16...) in `backendnoupoue-service`

 * `nano ./frontendNOUPOUE/nginx.conf` -> change `backendNOUPOUE` in `backendnoupoue-service`

-* `nano ./oauth2NOUPOUE/Dockerfile` -> change http://frontendnoupoue:80` in `frontendnoupoue-service:80`

 We can build a new image to not affect our actual config for Gentoo

-* `docker build -t frontendk8noupoue:1.0 ./frontendNOUPOUE`
+* `docker build -t frontendnoupoue:k8 ./frontendNOUPOUE`
-* `docker build -t oauth2noupoue:1.0 ./oauth2NOUPOUE`

 Now, we can export our images